Parsa-Sedigh/cka-mumshad/pamphlets/section-8.md

 `awsElasticBlockStore` and in there, specify volumeID and fsType.
 The volume storage will now be on aws ebs.

 ## 186 - Persistent Volumes
+When we created volumes in the last vid, we configured them within the pod definition file.
+So every config info required to configure storage for the volume, goes within the pod definition file.
+We use `volumes` property in pod definition file for this.

+But when we have a lot of pods, the users would have to configure storage everytime for each pod.
+Everytime there are changes to be made, the user would have to make them on all of this pods.
+Instead, we would like to manage storage more centrally.
+We would like it to be configured in a way that an administrator can create a large pool of storage and then have users crave out pieces from it as required.
+This is where persistent volumes help us.

+A persistent volume is a cluster-wide pool of storage volumes configured by an admin to be used by users deploying applications on the cluster.
+The users can now select storage from this pool using persistent volume claims.

+`accessModes` defines how a volume should be mounted on the hosts.

+capacity defines the amount of storage to be reserved for this persistent volume.

+`hostpath` uses storage from the nodes local directory

+Do not use `hostPath` in a production environment.

+We can replace `hostPath` option with one of the supported storage solutions like `awsElasticBlockStore`.

 ## 187 - Persistent Volume Claims
+### Binding
+An admin creates a set of persistent volumes and a user creates persistent volume claims to use the storage.
+Once the PVCs are created, k8s binds the PVs to claims based on the request and properties set on the volume.
+Every PVC is bound to a single PV.
+During the binding process, k8s tries to find a PV that has sufficient capacity as requested by the claim and also any other properties such as access modes, volume modes, storage class and ... (so it tries to find a PV that has sufficient capacity and the mentioned factors).
+However, if there are multiple possible matches for a single claim and you would like to specifically use a particular volume, you could still use labels and selectors to bind to the right volumes.

+Note that a smaller claim may get bound to a larger volume if all the other criteria matches and there are no better options(the slide that the smaller orange pvc got bound to larger white PV)

+There is a one to one relationship between claims and volumes, so no other claims can utilize the remaining capacity in the volume(again look at the slide with orange pvc and white pv, no other pvc can utilize the remaining of pv).

+if there are no volumes available, the PVC will remain in a pending state until newer volumes are made available to the cluster.
+Once newer volumes are available, the claim would automatically be bound to the newly available volume.

+### Persistent volume claim
+Look at the slide where the definition files of pvc and pv are next to each other:

+When the claim is created, k8s looks at the volume created previously(pv-definition.yaml).
+The access modes match, the capacity requested is 500 megabytes, but the volume is configured with 1Gi of storage.
+Since there are no other volumes available, the PVC is bound to the PV.
+So now the `myclaim` PVC is in `Bound` `STATUS`.

+### Delete PVCs
+What happens to the underlying PV when the claim(PVC) is deleted?

+You can choose what is to happen to the volume!
+By default, is is set to `Retain`(persistentVolumeReclaimPolicy: Retain) meaning the PV will remain until it is **manually** deleted by the admin.
+Is is not available for reuse by any other claims.

+We can also set the PV to be deleted **automatically**(`Delete`).
+This way, as soon as the claim is deleted, the volume will be deleted as well.
+Thus, freeing up storage on the end storage device.

+A third option is `recycle`.
+In this case, the data in the data volume will be scrubbed before making it available to other claims.

 ## 188 - Using PVCs in PODs
 ## 189 - Practice Test Persistent Volumes and Persistent Volume Claims
 ## 190 - Solution Persistent Volumes and Persistent Volume Claims
 ## 191 - Application Configuration
+## 192 - Additional Topics

+## 194 - Practice Test Storage Class
+## 193 - Storage Class
+## 195 - Solution Storage Class